mimic-fi/v2-metadata/README.md

 ## Content

-This repo contains the UI app of the Mimic protocol.
+This repo contains metadata for the smart vaults explorer app of the Mimic protocol.

 ## Setup